pakosak/candy-game/docs.md

 ## Server

-Keeps a list of running games, with their states + worlds.
-Automatically updates all movable parts in them and applies client inputs.
+Keeps a list of running games, their worlds and current/past players.
+Automatically updates all movable parts in the worlds and applies client inputs.
+Allows game listing, creating, polling and application of actions.

 ### API